 MTW PHAs have used funds shifted out of the voucher program for a variety of purposes, including supplementing their administrative budgets, maintaining or renovating public housing, and developing "affordable" housing.
-Federal policymakers should provide more adequate funding for these purposes directly; allowing MTW PHAs to divert voucher funds is the wrong way to address the need for more funds for public housing maintenance or the development of "affordable" housing.
+Federal policymakers should provide more adequate funding for these purposes directly; allowing MTW PHAs to divert voucher funds is the wrong way to address the need for more funds for public housing maintenance or the development of "affordable" housing (which is not necessarily affordable to extremely low-income renters).
 Vouchers reduce overcrowding and housing instability and are an effective way to cut homelessness among families with children.
-Vouchers can also allow households to move to neighborhoods with lower poverty rates, which raises children's educational and earnings potential later in life.
+Vouchers can also allow households to move to neighborhoods with lower poverty rates, which raises children's educational and earnings achievement later in life.

 MTW PHAs have generally sought to allocate transferred funds to potentially beneficial purposes, but the funds often do less to help low-income people than they would if used for vouchers.
-A 2017 report commissioned by PHAs was able to show only modest evidence of benefits in areas where diverted funds were used, and none that came close to offsetting the sharp reduction in the number of households with rental assistance.
+A 2017 report: https://bit.ly/42NiTMb commissioned by PHAs was able to show only modest evidence of benefits in areas where diverted funds were used, and none that came close to offsetting the sharp reduction in the number of households with rental assistance.
 Moreover, some MTW PHAs used funds in ways that had little or no benefit for low-income people, such as paying unusually high staff salaries, accumulating large amounts of unspent voucher funds, and otherwise wasting or misusing funds.